Table of Contents

 Conclusion

-Transmission lines are a critical component of the grid, which enables the delivery of electricity from power sources to consumers.
+Transmission lines are a critical component, which enables the delivery of electricity from power sources to consumers via substations forming a grid.
 As our energy needs grow and evolve, as per capita energy consumption is growing every year, the importance of maintaining and upgrading our transmission line infrastructure cannot remain underrated.
-Although efficient engineering and careful management can ensure a reliable and sustainable power supply for the time to come.
+However, efficient engineering and management can ensure a reliable and sustainable power supply for the time to come.